Franklin, Indiana: Attractions and economy

 Downtown Franklin is noted for the number of well-maintained, older houses and early brick streets.
 Landmark buildings include the Johnson County Courthouse and the Artcraft Theatre.
 Due west of the Artcraft is the renovated former City Hall, a Colonial Revival building originally constructed in 1936 to be used as a post office.
 It was designed by architect Louis A. Simon under Postmaster General James Farley.
 It was the original site of a federally commissioned Works Progress Administration (WPA) mural painted by Franklin artist Jean Swiggett, who started his career during the difficult years of the Great Depression.
 The WPA work was moved to the "new" post office when it was built by the federal government.
 In the 1980s, a private non-profit group, Franklin Heritage Inc., was formed by citizens to preserve and restore its historic assets for new purposes.
 It now owns the Artcraft Theatre and is making it a community center for film, art, and special events.
 The current City Hall is located just east of the Johnson County Courthouse, and it also contains the Festival Country Indiana Visitor Center, which contains interactive exhibits that tell the story of the communities of Johnson County.

 The Franklin Parks and Recreation Department maintains several miles of walking trails through the city, which connect various parks, community centers, the public library, and the public pool.
 Due to flood damage, the long park along the creeks was closed for the summer of 2008.

 The city is the site of Franklin College, a four-year liberal arts college established in 1834 and the first in the state to admit women.
 Its students add to the life of the town and college events are open to the community.

 The Daily Journal is the local newspaper in Franklin and also covers news in all of Johnson County.

 Government

 The government consists of a mayor and a city council of seven members.
 The mayor is elected by citywide vote.
 Five city council members are elected from individual districts, and two are elected at-large.

 Education

 Franklin Community Schools operates public schools serving almost all of the city, including Franklin Community High School.
 A small section in the north is assigned to Clark-Pleasant Community School Corporation, served by Whiteland Community High School.

+Franklin Community Schools also operates 5 in-person elementary schools and 1 all-virtual school, being: